Trump praises military for keeping US 'safe, strong, proud'

 Trump was not expected on Wednesday to interview candidates for the Supreme Court, taking a holiday respite from the intense process.
 He has spoken with seven candidates, according to the White House, and will announce his choice for a successor to retiring Justice Anthony Kennedy on Monday.

-Before greeting guests on the lawn, Trump praised service members and their families as “truly unbelievable people.”
+Before greeting guests on the lawn during the picnic, Trump praised service members and their families as “truly unbelievable people.”

 “Thank you for keeping America safe, strong, proud, mighty and free,” he said.

-Entertainers appearing at the 90-minute concert to be televised on the Hallmark Channel include singer-songwriter Sara Evans, pianist Lola Astanova and former “American Idol” finalists Jonny Brenns and Jax.
+Entertainers appearing at the 90-minute concert that was televised by the Hallmark Channel included singer-songwriter Sara Evans, pianist Lola Astanova and former “American Idol” finalists Jonny Brenns and Jax.